Arcadiastyx/Inception/README.md

 2. take care of the Server by implementing the NGINX contenair.
 3. take care fo the Worldpress contenair.
 4. take care of the MariaDB contenair.

+## Tips :
+As you will need to perform installations with sudo, it will not be possible to use the school's machine for correction.
+You will need a virtual machine that you can launch via VirtualBox, download your desired ISO system (Debian, Ubuntu, etc...), and configure your VM.
+PLEASE NOTE the memory and disk space required for the ISO installation.